AntonVoropaiev/Bounty-Budget/terms/index.md

 ---

-## 13) Termination
+## 14) Termination
 You may stop using the App at any time by uninstalling it.

 We may suspend or terminate your access to the App if you violate these Terms or if required by law.
-Sections that by their nature should survive termination will survive (including: disclaimers, limitation of liability, indemnification, and intellectual property).
+Sections that by their nature should survive termination will survive (including: disclaimers, limitation of liability, indemnification, intellectual property, and governing law).

 ---

-## 14) Changes to these Terms
+## 15) Changes to these Terms
 We may update these Terms from time to time.
 We will post the updated version on this page and update the effective date.
 If you continue using the App after changes become effective, you agree to the updated Terms.

 ---

-## 15) Governing law and venue
+## 16) Governing law and venue
 These Terms are governed by the laws of **[GOVERNING_LAW_JURISDICTION]**, without regard to conflict-of-law rules.

 Any dispute arising out of or relating to these Terms or the App will be brought exclusively in the courts located in **[VENUE_LOCATION]**, unless applicable law provides otherwise.

 ---

-## 16) Apple-specific terms (required notice)
+## 17) Apple-specific terms (required notice)
 If you downloaded the App from the Apple App Store, you acknowledge that:
 - These Terms are between you and us, not Apple.
 - Apple has no obligation to provide maintenance/support for the App.